ArsalanSahab/Docker_Data_Science_Stack/README.md

                 * Username : postgres
                 * password : docker321
 4. Click save , now you can see databased under servers tab.

+### Additonal Instructions for Jupyter
+Depending on read/write permissions you might have to run the following command in the terminal :
+`sudo chown -R 1000:1000 /path/to/your/DOCKER_DATA_SIENCE_STACK/shared` , where 1000:1000 is the user:group of the notebooks folder.